flatpak/flatpak-oci-specs/registry-index.md

   or for the `:exists` form, exists with any value.

-For parameters with `:exists` suffix, it is undefined what happens if any value other `1` is specified.
+For parameters with `:exists` suffix, it is undefined what happens if any value other than `1` is specified.

 For requests to `/static`,
 Clients SHOULD sort their request parameters by the URL-encoded value of the `<key>=<value>` string.